Slimsnapz/customer-churn-predictor/README.md

-# Telecom-customer-churn-preduction-<br>
+# customer-churn-preduction-<br>
 ### Project Description<br>
-The Telecom Customer Churn Predictor is a data science project aimed at predicting customer churn in the telecommunications industry.
-Leveraging machine learning techniques, this project utilizes logistic regression to predict whether a customer is likely to churn, providing valuable insights for retention strategies.
-The project also includes data visualization using Matplotlib and Seaborn to explore the dataset, feature importance analysis, and predictive analysis.<br>
+The "Customer Churn Prediction" project is a machine learning project aimed at predicting the probability of customer churn.
+Leveraging Python programming, Jupyter Notebook, and various libraries including pandas, numpy, matplotlib, seaborn, and scikit-learn, this project showcases proficiency in predictive analysis, critical thinking, data manipulation, preprocessing, machine learning, and exploratory data analysis (EDA).
+The project utilized a dataset named "churn" containing features such as state, area code, account length, international plan, phone number, voice mail plan, number of voicemail messages, and various call and charge metrics.
+Through comprehensive data preprocessing and exploratory data analysis, insights were gained into the characteristics of churned customers.

+Using logistic regression as the predictive modeling technique, a machine learning model was trained to predict the probability of customer churn.
+The model achieved a respectable accuracy of 78%, indicating its effectiveness in identifying potential churners.<br>
 ### Skills Utilized<br>
+Predictive Analysis<br>
+Critical Thinking<br>
+Data Manipulation<br>
+Data Preprocessing<br>
 Machine Learning<br>
+Exploratory Data Analysis (EDA)<br>
+Python Programming<br>
 Jupyter Notebook<br>
-Python<br>
-Logistic Regression<br>
-sk-learn<br>
+Pandas<br>
+Numpy<br>
 Matplotlib<br>
 Seaborn<br>
-Data Visualization<br>
-Data Cleaning<br>
-Data Preprocessing<br>
-Predictive Analysis<br>
-Problem Solving<br>
-Critical Thinking<br>
+Scikit-learn<br>
 ### Key Features<br>
-Utilizes logistic regression to predict customer churn.
+Utilizes logistic regression to predict the probability of customer churn.
 Displays the probability of customer churning.
 Provides feature importance analysis of the variables.<br>
 ### Project Images<br>